alex-preau/distributed_dl/README.md

 #### Horovod Distributed Training

 Horovod accelerates deep learning training by distributing batches across multiple GPUs.
 Each device gets a separate copy of the model, and the weights are updated with an All-Reduce step.
-We investigated ResNet-18 and ResNet-50 training using Horovod on the CIFAR-10 dataset.
+We investigated ResNet-18 (~11 million trainable parameters) and ResNet-50 (~23 million trainable parameters) training using Horovod on the CIFAR-10 dataset.
 CIFAR-10 is a popular computer vision dataset for object recognition, and contains 60,000 32x32 color images containing one of 10 object classes, with 6000 images per class.
 We investigated 36 combinations of model, batch size, precision at the All-Reduce step, and number of GPUs.
 The different options used are as follow:

 - Model: ResNet-18, ResNet-50
 - Batch size: 32, 64, 128, 256, 512, 1024